rouge1616/Spine-Mets-CT-SEG/README.md

 # Spine-Mets-CT-SEG: An open annotated dataset and baseline machine learning model for segmentation of vertebrae with metastatic bone lesions from CT.
-This repository contains some python code and training weights to be useed with the Spine-Mets-CT-SEG dataset.
+This repository contains python scripts and model weights to be useed with the Spine-Mets-CT-SEG dataset.

 <br />